 willow@adaptationinternational.com

-Sophia Kestell Amaya (she/her) Climate Resilience Intern
+Sophia Kestell Amaya (she/her) Climate Resilience Specialist

 Damon Coppola (he/him) Hazard Mitigation Lead